 It also made me want to try to game out.
 That’s something I doubt many people wanted to do after the game’s disastrous launch so it succeeded on that front as well.

-Cyberpunk Edgerunners is available on Netflix.
+Cyberpunk Edgerunners is available to stream on Netflix.

 The original video game Cyberpunk 2077 is available for PC, PS5, PS4, Xbox Series X|S, and Xbox One.